ajenguianis/ps-module-setting/README.md

 ## Overview

-The `ps-module-setting` library simplifies the configuration of PrestaShop settings by providing an easy-to-use interface for accessing settings from a database or a `.env` file.
+**ps-module-setting** simplifies the management and provision of PrestaShop configurations by offering a straightforward interface for handling settings from both a database and a dedicated `.env` file.

 ## Features